Frequently Asked Questions

 How is my financial aid award calculated?

 Your financial aid award is unique to you.
-Many things may impact your financial aid eligibility, including: your Estimated Family Contribution (EFC), number of classes you take each semester, your housing plans, and the number of credits you have earned toward your degree.
+Many things may impact your financial aid eligibility, including: your Estimated Family Contribution (EFC), Residency, number of classes you take each semester, your housing plans, Grade level, dependency status, and the number of credits you have earned toward your degree.
 For more information on how the financial aid award is calculated, click here.

 How does the financial aid office notify me about my financial aid package?

-You will receive a paper letter when you’ve been awarded which will direct you to view and accept your award on MaineStreet.
-From that point forward, we will notify you via e-mail if you have anything you need to do in order to receive your aid, or if there have been changes made to your award.
+New, incoming students will receive a paper letter and continuing students will receive an email when you’ve been awarded which will direct you to view and accept your award on MaineStreet.
+From that point forward, we will notify you via e-mail if there have been changes made to your award.

 What types of aid may I receive in my award as an undergraduate student?